Humana Case Study

 -

-Designed SharePoint DEBUT informational architecture and layouts.
+Designed SharePoint information architecture and layouts for DEBUT enablement

 -